franzbu/EnhancedSpaces.spoon/README.md

 But let's move our focus back to EnhancedSpaces.

-Note: EnhancedSpaces sets the dock to autohide for all features to work properly.
-So move your mouse to the bottom of the screen (or to the screen border you dock is situated) for the dock to become visible.
-In case you want to have the dock visible at all times, simply press `Command-Option-D` after closing EnhancedSpaces.

 ## Installation
 Download EnhancedSpaces and move the folder to `~/.hammerspoon/Spoons`.
 Make sure the name of the folder is `EnhancedSpaces.spoon`.